Sarah Polley: Early life and education

 Her mother was an actress (best known for playing Gloria Beechham in 44 episodes of the Canadian TV series Street Legal) and a casting director.
-She died of cancer the week of Polley's 11th birthday.
+She died of cancer the week of Polley's 11th birthday in 1990.

-Polley suffered from severe scoliosis as a child, and underwent a spinal operation at 15 that required her to spend the next year in bed recovering.
+Polley suffered from severe scoliosis as a child and underwent a spinal operation at 15 that required her to spend the next year in bed recovering.

 Polley was raised by Diane and Michael.
 During her childhood, Polley's siblings teased her because she bore no physical resemblance to Michael.
 Polley discovered as an adult that her biological father was actually Harry Gulkin, with whom her mother had an affair (as chronicled in Polley's film Stories We Tell).
 Gulkin, the son of Russian Jewish immigrants, was a Quebec-born film producer who produced the 1975 Canadian film Lies My Father Told Me, and had met Diane after attending a play in which she acted in Montreal in 1978.
 When Polley turned 18, she decided to follow up on suggestions from her mother's friends that her biological father might be Geoff Bowes—one of three castmates from her mother's play in Montreal.
 Meeting with Gulkin as just someone who could provide information about Diane in Montreal, he informed Polley of his affair with Diane.
 Gulkin's paternity was later confirmed by a DNA test.

 Polley attended Subway Academy II, then Earl Haig Secondary School, but dropped out at age 15.
 By the age of 15 she was living on her own and credits the Ontario Coalition Against Poverty for housing her and developing her work with activism.

+In November 2024, Polley received an honorary Doctors of Letters degree from the University of British Columbia Vancouver campus.